hintinteractive/hintapi/api_spec.md

 		-	if limit parameter is not provided, then enum_defaults.checkin_search_results is used to determine how many checkins will be returned.
         -   if interested_in,hair_color,search are not provided then search all.
         -   TODO: optimize the search

-- `GET /api/venue` : get a list of venues

-	1. Trigger:
-		-	user comes to the venue list page.
-		-	user refresh the venue list page.
-		-	user search for venues (either by name or category)
-	2. Request param:

-			{
-				lat : 'user lat',
-				lng : 'user lng',
-				search : 'search string',
-				limit : 'number of results, default enum_defaults.venue_search_results', radius : 'radius of the search'
-			}

-	3. Request headers:

-			{
-				Content-Type : "application/json",
-				Accept : "application/json",
-				X-ZUMO-AUTH : "auth_token"
-			}

-	4. Response:

-			[{
-				social_id : 'Facebook:fb_id',
-				name : 'name of the place',
-				address : 'address of the place',
-				distance: 'calculated distance in miles',
-				category: {
-					flirt_options : {
-						simple : 'simple flirt',
-						forward : 'forward flirt',
-						risky : 'risky flirt'
-					}
-					image : 'image link'
-				}
-			}]

-	5. Additional Info:
-		-	Get the venue list from facebook.
-		- 	A typical facebook venue object is of the following format:

-				{
-					 "category": "Health/beauty",
-					 "category_list": [
-						{
-						   "id": "139225689474222",
-						   "name": "Spa, Beauty & Personal Care"
-						}
-					 ],
-					 "location": {
-						"street": "225 Bush St, 20th Floor",
-						"city": "San Francisco",
-						"state": "CA",
-						"country": "United States",
-						"zip": "94104",
-						"latitude": 37.791090500712,
-						"longitude": -122.40105336454
-					 },
-					 "name": "Benefit Cosmetics",
-					 "id": "48879913147"
-				  }

-		-	After receiving the venue list, query our database to get the category info.
-		-	If the category is not found, return the enum_defaults.venue_categoty
-		-	If the category is not found and enum_flags.collect_venue_category is true, then update the venue_categories collection with enum_defaults.venue_categoty for this category and return it.
-		-	Construct the response object from these info.
-		-	The response array will be sorted by distance.

 - `POST /api/flirt` : sends a flirt